COVID: Special privileges for the vaccinated? | DW | 28.12.2020

 The German government has come out against giving those who have received the coronavirus vaccine special rights and privileges.
 But the business incentive could take the decision out of their hands.

-Frank Ulrich Montgomery, current president of the World Medical Association (WMA) and Thomas Mertens, virologist and head of Germany's Standing Commission on Vaccination (STIKO), suggested that one day a kind of vaccine passport could afford people access to flights, restaurants, concerts, and cinemas.
+Frank Ulrich Montgomery, current president of the World Medical Association, and Thomas Mertens, virologist and head of Germany's Standing Commission on Vaccination (STIKO), have suggested that one day a kind of vaccine passport could afford people who have been immunized against COVID-19 access to flights, restaurants, concerts and cinemas.

 Montgomery told Deutschlandfunk public radio on Monday morning that though it was too soon to discuss the issue before the vaccine was available to everybody, he would not rule out the notion in principle.
 After all, as he pointed out, many countries already do not allow travelers to enter unless they are vaccinated against yellow fever.